johnlund/epistemic-stance/README.md

 My approach to labeling the data was to create a relatively small set (~3000) of high-quality (gold) samples using Claude Sonnet, and then using those samples to train a Longformer classifier [model](https://huggingface.co/johnclund/epistemic-stance-classifier).
 This model would then classify about 25,000 (silver) samples that I would use to fine-tune a larger instruct model.

-In order to get enough multiplist samples in each of these datasets, I had to create a filtering system that selected for strings of words that showed examples of reasoning, and eventually had to select for specific strings of words that were more likely to get classified as multiplist.
-This of course biased the data coming out of the dataset, but I was running out of time and compute, so I had to move forward.
+I first filtered the dataset to eliminate low-quality comments with little to no epistemic/argumentative value.
+I decided to filter the comments on a fairly large set of words that are correlated with reasoning and argumentation.
+In order to get enough multiplist samples in each of these datasets, I had to add another set of filters that selected for strings of words that matched examples of multiplist reasoning.
+This, of course, biased the data coming out of the dataset, but I was running out of time and compute, so I had to move forward.
 It would be very useful to spend a good deal more time searching for high-quality datasets that exhibit each of the different stances (coming from different sources) in order to get a truly balanced dataset for training.

 In the end, I had to manually rebalance the dataset by weighting the multiplist examples more heavily in the training run.
 And I did end up including a ~3000 sample subset from WildChat selected for reasoning markers to ensure I had LLM-generated dialogue as well.